Oakville AVA

 A History of Excellence

-In the very heart of the Napa Valley lies the town of Oakville.
+In the heart of Napa Valley, California lies the town of Oakville.
 Once a steam train stop in the late 1800s, Oakville owes its name to the dense groves of native oak which once covered the area.
 Today, the Oakville name is synonymous with excellence in winemaking.
-A unique combination of soil, topography and climate join together here, creating an environment that makes Oakville a viticultural treasure.
 H. W. Crabb planted the first vineyard here in 1868, 240 acres of land close to the Napa River that he named To Kalon.
 By 1877, Crabb was producing 50,000 gallons of wine per year.

 In 1903, the United States Department of Agriculture established an experimental vineyard station in Oakville.
 Known as “Oakville Station”, the vineyard has been operated by the University of California at Davis for more than 50 years.
 The department has conducted critical viticulture research here, including trials of clones, rootstocks, vine spacing, pruning levels, irrigation and more.